usualsuspect/yara_vt_mock/README.md

 # yara_vt_mock

-Emulate the VirusTotal "vt" YARA module for local files
+This YARA module implement the same interface as the VirusTotal `vt` YARA module, making it possible to test livehunt rules against local files.